-Slow Cooker Green Bean Casserole loaded with tender green beans, mushrooms, and crispy french-fried onions is the perfect Thanksgiving side dish.
-It has all the delicious flavor you crave but without a lot of work!
+Slow Cooker Green Bean Casserole with tender green beans, mushrooms, and french-fried onions has all the delicious flavors of your favorite Thanksgiving side dish but without the work!

-Slow-Cooker Green Bean Casserole loaded with tender green beans, mushrooms, and crispy french-fried onions is the perfect Thanksgiving side dish.
-It has all the delicious flavor you crave but without the work!
+Slow Cooker Green Bean Casserole with tender green beans, mushrooms, and crispy french-fried onions has all the delicious flavors of your favorite Thanksgiving side dish but without the work!

 - 2 tablespoons butter

 - 8 ounces fresh button mushrooms, sliced thin

 - 1 small onion, peeled and chopped